-Sesame seed allergy is not one of the most common allergies – but it is on the rise and Health Canada has put it on its “priority allergens” list, implicating it as a culprit in many food allergy reactions.
+Updated April 2017: Sesame seed allergy is not one of the most common allergies – but it is on the rise and Health Canada and Europe have both put it on their “priority allergens” lists, implicating it as a culprit in many food allergy reactions.

 A recent Canadian population survey estimates that .23 per cent of Canadian children have a “probable” allergy to sesame, considerably less than the 1.68 per cent who have a probable allergy to peanuts and the 1.59 per cent to tree nuts.

-Yet scientists say sesame allergy is on the rise, and at a far faster rate than other allergens.
+Yet scientists say sesame allergy is on the rise, in the United States as well, and at a far faster rate than other allergens.
 Sesame seed allergy is most commonly seen in children, but often carries on into adulthood as well, or can develop in adulthood.

 People can also be allergic to many other seeds, including sunflower seed, mustard seed, rapeseed, flaxseed and poppy seed, although these allergies are much less common.